GAZ-66

+History

+After tests and trials, in 1969 GAZ-66 received the state quality mark of the USSR.
+It was the first USSR truck to receive such an award.

-Almost one million vehicles of this type were built for both military and civil use.
-The GAZ-66 has gained legendary status in many countries around the world due to its reliability, simplicity and off-road capability.
+Almost one million vehicles of this type were built for both military and civilian use.
+The GAZ-66 has gained legendary status in many countries due to its reliability, simplicity and off-road capability.
 Since the 1960s, the GAZ-66 has been popular with armed forces and off-road enthusiasts.
 Production ceased in 1999, with the GAZ-3308 being produced instead.